 Marty inspired me to continue along my career path, and his book, Straight Ahead, has remained a frequently referenced source that helps to drive my work.
 In particular, his emphasis on identifying innovative entrepreneurial opportunities while upholding artistic integrity and sustainable business growth is a breath of fresh air and a crucial lesson to learn.
 Marty’s message is absolutely essential, not only for artists, but for anyone in the not-for-profit world.

 Manager, Digital Content and Education Resources – Jazz at Lincoln Center

 I have worked with Marty for more than 35 years, as manager, agent & consultant.
 He is always a couple of beats ahead when it comes to the business of music.
 Whenever any situation arises he has always presented viable options for resolution.
 Marty has always had a clear vision, and that’s needed in this business.
-We also have remained great friends over this long time span.
-I look forward to continuing our collaborations.
 Music Power……….

 Oliver Lake – Musician/Composer

 Little did I know it, but the work of Marty Khan and Outward Visions had a profound impact on my musical career roughly a decade before I even knew who he was.
 Concerts OVI helped produce in Detroit in the mid-1980’s (by members of the seminal Art Ensemble of Chicago in particular) sent this then-classical oboe player down the path of more adventurous music.
 That nudge combined with the approaches used by DIY folks like Ani Difranco and Fugazi convinced me that creative musicians in control of their own business was the more fulfilling, more lucrative road to take.